 Like any B2B marketing campaign, the interaction between different channels is an important part of ABM, as is choosing the ideal channels to support your initiatives.

 A targeted ad may work well for one person, while a well-positioned blog or social media post might be better for another.
-This level of personalisation is essential to open doors within your target business.
+This level of personalisation is essential to open doors within your target business and sales process.